Kirkston: History

 The name of the house was derived from that of Flower's wife, Dora Kirk.

 Although John Flower died c.
 1918, the family remained at Kirkston for over 50 years.
 In the early 1930s the site was subdivided amongst Flower's heirs and the house was bequeathed to Rupert Wickham Flower.

 Richard Henry Trotter purchased the house on just over 0.5 acre in 1941, and apart from three years during the early 1940s when it housed an American military intelligence unit, Kirkston has remained a family residence.
-One of the more flamboyant of recent owners was Paddy John Stephens of Paddys Markets fame at Teneriffe (1982-7).
+One of the more flamboyant of recent owners was Paddy John Stephens of Paddys Markets fame at Teneriffe (1982–87).

+In 1987 Prof Frank and Elizabeth Monsour purchased the property and spent nearly a decade restoring it back to its original beauty.
+The Monsour family have lived in the residence since as their home.

 Kirkston remains a local landmark, with the early occupants commemorated by the local street names of Flower and Rupert.